Santorini: In popular culture

 The movie Summer Lovers (1982) was filmed on location here.

 The island was a featured filming location in the 2005 film The Sisterhood of the Traveling Pants and its sequel.

+Santorini inspired French pop singer-songwriter Nolwenn Leroy for her song "Mystère", released on her 2005 album Histoires Naturelles ("Aux criques de Santorin").

+Australian Singer-songwriter Donny Benét wrote a single called Santorini, released as part of his 2018 album The Don.

 The Santorini Film Festival is held annually at the open-air cinema, Cinema Kamari, in Santorini.

 American hip hop musician Rick Ross has a song titled "Santorini Greece", and its 2017 music video was shot on the island.

+Santorini appears in 2014's Call of Duty Advanced Warfare during the mission Manhunt.
+The player tracks down a target before chasing that target through the streets.

 The 2018 video game Assassin's Creed Odyssey features a DLC extra entitled Fate of Atlantis, in which a gateway to the mythical lost city of Atlantis is located in a temple beneath the island of Thera.

-In Pokémon Ruby and Sapphire and their remakes, the landscape of Sootopolis City was modelled on that of Santorini.

 The board game Santorini, inspired by the architecture of the island's cliffside villages, was published in 2004 by Gordon Hamilton.

+The K-Pop girl group ARTMS had an official photoshoot in Santorini for their 2024 Season's greetings.

+In the film The Parting of the Sea: How Volcanoes, Earthquakes, and Plagues Shaped the Exodus Story, geologist Barbara J. Sivertsen seeks to establish a link between the eruption of Santorini (c.
+1600 BC) and the Exodus of the Israelites from Egypt in the Bible.